worktheclock/replit.github.io/tutorials/33-escrow-contract-with-solidity.md

 Note the use of [`uint256`](https://docs.soliditylang.org/en/v0.8.2/types.html#integers) as the type for these values: because most of the values we deal with in Solidity programs are monetary, we use unsigned integers to avoid storing negative numbers.
 In versions of Solidity prior to 0.8.0, this sometimes led to dangerous [overflows](https://dasp.co/#item-3), but [overflow protection is now built into the language](https://docs.soliditylang.org/en/v0.8.0/080-breaking-changes.html).

-We do not need to initialize any of these variables, as Solidity will automatically set uninitialized variable to 0.
+We do not need to initialize any of these variables, as Solidity will automatically set uninitialized variables to 0.

 The final part of the code we added above is the `constructor()` method, which calls [a parent constructor](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol#L44) to define our NFT's name and symbol/stock ticker.